 Problem Statement

-A Business organization performs well as they generated good profit and have an increasing market share currently in the market.
-Also they build and maintained an excellent workforce by effective and strategical hiring and also by providing variety of training of various fields, according to market trends.
+A Business organization performs well as it generates good profit and has an increasing market share currently in the market.
+Also, they build and maintain an excellent workforce through effective and strategic hiring and also by providing a variety of training in various fields, according to market trends.

 However, they observed there is comparatively higher attrition in the last couple of quarters in the company.
 Hence, the HR team is trying to understand where the problem lies for the employee force.
 The HR department is responsible for monitoring and managing various aspects of employees of the company.